SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

    ![Setup Window](img/ui.png)

-4. Enter an arbitrary 6-character setup code, which should be rejected: "The setup code you provided doesn't match any event."
+4. Enter `000000` for the setup code to create a mock event.

 5. Publish the game and repeat the process in a live Roblox game server.